 Call center knowledge base definition

-There are two main approaches to creating knowledge bases - internal and external.
-The internal knowledge base is accessible to the company’s staff only and is used mostly to help call center agents find related information about customer issues.
-The external knowledge base is posted on the website and can be used by every visitor to get additional information or to resolve the issue on their own.
+There are two main ways to create an example of knowledge base for call center - internal and external.
+Thus, there are two types of knowledge bases in other words.
+The internal call center knowledge base software is accessible to the company’s staff only and is used mostly to help call center agents find related information about customer issues.
+The external call center knowledge base is posted on the website and can be used by every visitor to get additional information or to resolve the issue on their own.

 There is no direct answer about which of these approaches is better.
-The only thing to say is to state that both models are useful and have their own benefits.
+The only thing to say is a state that both models are useful and have their own benefits.

-Nonetheless, there are still organizations that haven’t even implemented such tools as a knowledge base.
-Even though the benefits of a knowledge base are clear enough, some managers think that avoiding creating it may save some costs or the effectiveness of such info storage isn’t that high - and this is a huge mistake, and we’re going to explain why.
+Nonetheless, there are still organizations that haven’t even implemented such tools as a call center knowledge base.
+Even though the benefits of a call center knowledge base are clear enough, some managers use call center guidance that is based on avoiding creating a customer service knowledge base to save some costs or the effectiveness of such info storage isn’t that high - and this is a huge mistake, and we’re going to explain why.

 Contact center knowledge management benefits

-As we have already stated, using knowledge bases is a great way to improve the quality of customer service and overall call center performance, as well as agent professionalism.
-But let’s discover the exact benefits of using this tool.
+As we have already stated, using a call center knowledge base software is a great way to improve the quality of customer service and overall call center performance, as well as agent professionalism.
+But let’s discover the exact benefits of using the customer service knowledge base for call center.

 Higher agent productivity

-Workers can waste up to 20% of their shift’s time on looking for some answers by surfing emails, messengers, asking colleagues, and doing other effortful and inefficient actions to find information.
+Workers can waste up to 20% of their shift’s time looking for some accurate answers by surfing emails, and messengers, asking colleagues, and doing other effortful and inefficient actions to find information.
 As you can see, it is a huge amount of time that can be easily reduced - and the instrument that could do this is the call center knowledge base, exactly.
-Imagine, how faster it will be for an agent to find out info that is stored in one place, edited and structured.
+Imagine, how faster it will be for an agent to find out info that is stored in one place, edited, and structured as a customer service knowledge base for a call center.

 Call centers always are harmed by high attrition rates, and a little part of managers can tackle this trouble.
 On the contrary, 94% of workers say they would be pleased and engaged if their firm invests in them more.
 Isn’t this a great deal?
 Contrastingly, real-time training sessions are effortful and tiring, and employees still need time for themselves.
-Knowledge accessibility is an ideal solution in this case, as many contact center agents need self-training and self-learning, and this is how you provide them with everything they need.
+Knowledge accessibility via using an effective knowledge base for call center is an ideal solution in this case, as many customer service agents need self-training and self-learning about the company knowledge and institutional knowledge, and using a knowledge base solution for call center is the way you provide them with everything they need in real-time mode.

 Better agent engagement rates

-Knowledge transparency builds employee trust and confidence in the fact that you are ready to build trustful, long-lasting, and warm relationships with the customer service team.
+Knowledge base for call center transparency builds contact center agents trust and confidence in the fact that you are ready to build trustful, long-lasting, and warm relationships with the customer service team or sales team.
 If people see how much time you spend on their onboarding and professional growth, they will repay the same.
-Giving access to company information shows your engagement, and this step will also make another party engaged.
+Giving access to all needed information in a single source, via a knowledge base for call center, shows your engagement, and this step will also make another party engaged.

-If you don’t store all the information in a safe place that is accessible to every worker on the customer support team, when you lose the specialist, you lose his or her brains that are the storage for everything they have learned on the job.
+If you don’t store all the information in a safe place that is accessible to every worker (yeah, it is the knowledge base) on the customer support team, when you lose the specialist, you lose his or her brains that are the storage for everything they have learned on the job.
 How stressful would the delegation process be if the successor has no idea of how your company works?
-Vice versa, the knowledge base can’t be lost and it keeps all the data safe, so anyone who applies for the job just opens it to find all the information.
+Vice versa, the call center knowledge base software can’t be lost and it keeps all the data safe, so anyone who applies for the job just opens the knowledge base platform to find all the information.

 Best friend for remote teams

-We have already said that agent engagement is boosted by using the knowledge base, but do you know the main problem of almost every remote employee?
+We have already said that agent engagement is boosted by using the call center knowledge base tools, but do you know the main problem of almost every remote employee?
 Yes, it is low engagement.
 Remote workers often feel the distance between them and the office-based teams - because of poor internal communication, lack of live conversations, or bad onboarding.
-On the one hand, knowledge management can’t replace communication with colleagues, and this is absolutely distinct area of improvement.
-On the other hand, it builds a bridge between remote customer support agents and business processes, principles, and goals, that are difficult to describe during two or three video calls.
+On the one hand, call center knowledge management solutions can’t replace communication with colleagues, and this is absolutely distinct area of improvement.
+On the other hand, knowledge base for call center builds a bridge between remote customer service agents and business processes, principles, and goals, that are difficult to describe during two or three video calls.

-To ease the task for you, we have divided this short guide into steps, that should be done one by one.
+To ease the task for you, we have divided this short guide into steps, that should be done one by one to create a perfect knowledge base for call center.
 And yes, let’s state that you have nothing - no templates or something else, and the process is started from scratch.

 We are the opponents of too long, desultory, and hard-to-read content.
-Every topic should be as informative as possible but also shortened.
-Media, like videos or images, should also be included as it will help to understand the knowledge base content.
-If one topic has a few related posts, create a link between them, so visitors will be able to switch from one topic to another.
+Every topic in the knowledge base for call center should be as informative as possible but also shortened - this is called content management to create a user-friendly interface for the knowledge base.
+Media, like videos or images, should also be included as it will help to understand the call center knowledge base content.
+If one topic has a few related posts, create a link between them, so visitors will be able to switch from one topic to another - it is a very powerful tool.

-It sounds a bit obvious, but there are cases when knowledge bases have no option to search the topics.
-The search engine is the fundamental part of the navigation process, and it should work correctly to let users find all related topics.
-Additionally, without the search option, you’ll get nothing but angry calls to support with complaints about poor knowledge base design.
+It sounds a bit obvious, but there are cases when call center knowledge bases have no search function for the topics.
+The search engine is the fundamental part of the navigation process in your online knowledge base, and it should work correctly to let users find all related topics.
+Additionally, without the search functionality in your knowledge base functionality, you’ll get nothing but angry calls to support with complaints about poor call center knowledge base design.

-The most responsible part of everything you have already done - gathering reviews and opinions of your knowledge base.
+The most responsible part of everything you have already done - gathering reviews and opinions of your call center knowledge base.
 Try to ask as many customers as possible.
-Use other communication channels to gather feedback, and try to find out what customers expect you to add, improve, redesign or remove.
-Then you will collect enough data for analysis and further decisions.
+Use other communication channels to gather user feedback, and try to find out what customers expect you to add, improve, redesign, or remove.
+Then you will collect enough data for analysis and further decisions for improving the quality of your knowledge base.

-The knowledge base contains information about your company and products.
-You can design new products, add new features, or remove existing goods from the market.
+The call center knowledge base contains information about your company and products.
+You can design new products, add new advanced features, or remove existing goods from the market.
 What should happen with your base in this case?
 Right, it will need an update.
 You collect customer feedback not just to show everyone that you collect it, but to use it as a direct guide to customer expectations and wishes.
-It frustrates people when they allocate their time to say their opinion, and you don’t react to it.
-On the contrary, if customers see your efforts in improving the self-service knowledge base, they would appreciate it.
+It frustrates people when they allocate their time to say their opinion about your external knowledge bases, and you don’t react to it.
+On the contrary, if customers see your efforts in improving the customer self-service solutions, including the self-service knowledge base, they would appreciate it, so that’s the easy way to make your customers happy.

 Best knowledge management practices